MASQ-Project/Node/node/src/neighborhood/README.md

 All this means that it may take a significant interval of time, marked by the periodic arrival and departure of Gossip, before a newly-started Neighborhood is complete enough to be able to generate routes to allow its owner to originate traffic.
-On the other hand, a Neighborhood will be ready to route other people's data as soon as it has two immediate neighbors that are not bootstrap Nodes.
+On the other hand, a Neighborhood will be ready to route other people's data as soon as it has two immediate neighbors.
 Of course, in order to do so it must be built into a route by another Node, and it may take some time for another Node to assimilate and choose it as well.

 ### Technical Policies
 The generation and integration of Gossip can be somewhat abstruse.
 Here are some elements of our various algorithms that